-If you need help with weaning you reflux baby, getting your baby to sleep, teething or anything else reflux related take a look at my reflux posts.
+If you need help with weaning your reflux baby, getting your baby to sleep, teething or anything else reflux related take a look at these reflux posts.

 This post may contain some affiliate links.
 If you make a purchase via the link I will earn a small reward at no cost to you.

 10 Outfits for A Reflux Mum

 Invest in several pairs of good quality leggings.
 These are so easy to throw in the washing machine and because the material is thinner they will dry quickly.
 Avoid light colours that show up wet patches – I always go for the staple black leggings.

 These are great to wear instead of nursing tops.
 You can wear them under any top and it becomes that extra layer to cover you up.
 This makes it easier to change into a clean top while you are out or visiting friends and family.
 They are also good if you are breastfeeding because you can do the one up one down method (pull one top up and the other down to keep you covered).

 Really comfy and easy to wear of leggings.
 You can leave them open and then button them up if you end up with a stain on your top.https://lovingmummylife.co.uk/the-ultimate-guide-to-reflux-and-dairy-free-breastfeeding/

 This was one of the most useful accessories for me as a mum of a reflux baby.
 It is great for covering up stain, using to mop up any mess in an emergency and great for a cover up when you’re breastfeeding.